nicolasparada/blog/content/posts/passwordless-auth-server.md

 }
 ```

 The JWT will come in every request inside the "Authorization" header in the form of "Bearer &lt;token_here&gt;".
-So if no token is present, we just pass to the next middleware.
+So, if no token is present, we just pass to the next middleware.

 We create a parser and parse the token.
 If fails, we return with `401 Unauthorized`.